-The project is finally starting to come towards an end, I’ve obtained some more parts for the frame and there is only the large cost items left to get (as is always the case)!
+This project is finally (and slowly) starting to come towards an end.
+I’ve obtained some more parts for the frame and there is only the large cost items left to get (as is always the case)!

 I still need the following tasks completed: